 An echoing sound is an obvious metaphor for emotional self-projection, but we as listener fail to detect our obvious echoes as our own, and detaching and taking responsibility even harder.
 A wise teacher friend modelling helps; a break, a good sadhana, helps.
 A Friday night program helps.

-This collection of short notes reaching toward inner surrender are offered to you with love, by
+This collection of short notes reaching toward inner surrender are offered to you with great respect and love, by

 A Brother, An Uncle, A Friend, Someone who wishes you well.